Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 The model, `HybridSNN`, has two parallel pathways whose outputs are combined by a learned gate:

-- **Slow pathway** — two layers of Leaky Integrate-and-Fire (LIF) neurons, trained end-to-end via backpropagation using a surrogate gradient (fast sigmoid) to handle the non-differentiability of spikes.
-This is the standard deep-learning component.
+- **Slow pathway** — consists of two layers of Leaky Integrate-and-Fire (LIF) neurons trained end-to-end using backpropagation-through-time (BPTT) with surrogate gradients (fast sigmoid).
+This pathway performs the main task learning and serves as the standard gradient-based component of the network.
+-
 - **Fast pathway** — a single linear projection from input to output, updated **only** by a local, biologically-plausible learning rule (no backpropagation, no gradient through time).
 This represents the plasticity component.
 - **Gate** (α, a learned scalar) — combines the two pathways:
   `output = α · fast_output + (1-α) · slow_output`.